-More and more research is pointing to the importance of the gut and its role in the future development of diseases such as asthma, allergies, and diabetes.
+More and more research from places like Skyridge Medical Center is pointing to the importance of the gut and its role in the future development of diseases such as asthma, allergies, and diabetes.
 This is why taking care of your baby’s gut health early in life is crucial to their well-being.

 Here are some common questions parents ask me about their baby’s gut:

 1. How do I know if my baby has a healthy gut?